Tired of time-consuming and cumbersome resource scheduling?

 Epicflow integrates with human resource management systems, so all the employees’ days off, vacations, sick leaves or other similar changes will be taken into account in the process of resource scheduling.

-Skill matching advisor
+Competence matching advisor

 Finally, the system automatically matches the task with an employee who has necessary skills and capacity for completing it.
 When there are no available employees in a certain group, they can be taken from the other department of an organization if they are available and have corresponding skills.
 Such an approach can prevent the project from delays.

 The most important difference of Epicflow is that resources are scheduled not according to the tasks’ start and finish dates, but according to their priority.
-At the same time, the project’s important milestones and due dates are protected against uncertainties and unexpected events with a buffer.
+At the same time, the project’s important milestones and due dates are protected against uncertainty and unexpected events with a buffer.
 Scheduling resources according to the task priorities will ensure that whatever happens, the most important project tasks will be completed.

 As a conclusion, we’d like to say that smart resource management systems provide resource managers with great help when it comes to scheduling resources.
-When numerous functions are automated, you have a database with all necessary information about your employees’ skills, capacity, and availability at hand, an advisor for making important decisions as to resource allocation, you can do resource scheduling with ease and achieve much better results.
+When numerous functions are automated, you have all necessary information about your employees’ skills, capacity, and availability at hand, an advisor for making important decisions as to resource allocation, you can do resource scheduling with ease and achieve much better results.

 - Matthews, M. D. (1994).
 Resource scheduling: incorporating capacity into schedule construction.
 Project Management Journal, 25(2), 44–54.